 CRECH founder Lewis Perdue, Co-Founder is the principal co-investigator and designer of the study.
 Perdue’s co-principal investigator is University of San Francisco Medical School Professor Dr. Victor Reus.
-Also a key collaborator is Rebecca Yeamans-Irwin who has a lengthy background in biomedical research and clinical trials.

 The UCSF Medical School’s Committee on Human Research approval letter can be accessed at this link.

 That study (Clinical blood profile assays as biomarkers to assess potential health effects resulting from the controlled elimination of suspected dietary and environmental chemical toxins.) was approved in November 2015 by the University of California, San Francisco Medical School’s Committee on Human Research.

 The Stealth Syndromes Study began in 2014 as an effort by Perdue to make sense of the stalemated morass of science and associated contentious and contradictory assertions about risks.

 After two years of intense study, it became apparent that the since had serious missing links.

 Missing was the science that directly indicated health effects of low levels of environmental chemicals in humans.
 This gap persisted because:

 - All risk assessments of environmental chemical effects on humans were epidemiological.
 But those are unacceptable to government regulations because correlation does not prove causation.